 For several years this story was included in compilations of classic New England folk tales, and was even taken for truth on occasion.
 It was written, however, in 1824 by Lunenburg, Mass., lawyer William Austin, who penned his fiction under the name Jonathan Dunwell.
 The story was published in New England Galaxy and presented in the form of letters from someone relating an old mystery.

 In reprinting it, other magazines presented it as true (or simply didn’t say that it was fiction).
 For such an unusual story, the Missing Man is credited with being quite influential.
 Nathaniel Hawthorne read it and made mention of Rugg in his A Virtuoso’s Collection.
 Amy Lowell and Louise Imogen Guiney adapted the story as poems.
 It was reinvented later as the Phantom Flivver in a 1950 Saturday Evening Post.
-Others have suggested Edward Everett Hale and Herman Melville were also influenced by it.
+Others have suggested it also influenced Edward Everett Hale and Herman Melville.

 As for Austin, he led a relatively sedate life practicing law.
 Aside from one hot-headed moment when he engaged in a duel as a young man, he was known mainly as a successful lawyer who wrote a few stories on the side.